 Continuing my “Refactoring Legacy Monoliths” series - I want to go over a few tools that I’ve found super helpful and worth investing in.

-To make this blog post more useful than a list of products, I’ll go through some high-level steps of a plan that you might also find helpful when tackling a major refactoring expedition on a large project, and highlight some of these tools along the way. 🙂
+To make this blog post more useful than a list of products, I’ll go through some high-level steps that represent a way to tackle a refactoring project.

 Getting an overview of where pain-points are in your code-base has to be done.
 Why?
 Well, how do you know for sure that some code ought to be refactored?
 Because you feel like it?
 Because of ugly code?